MESSAGE FROM THE ATTORNEY GENERAL

-This report aggregates the traffic stops data from 590 law enforcement agencies across the state, breaking down the data as it relates to race, the number of stops, the search rate, contraband hit rate and arrest rates.
-In 2019, we identified several changes to questions that officers must answer when making a stop that we believe will make future reports more informative.
+This report aggregates the traffic stops data from all reporting law enforcement agencies across the state, breaking down the data as it relates to race, the number of stops, the search rate, contraband hit rate and arrest rates.
+In 2019, we identified several changes to questions that officers must answer when making a stop that we believe will make next year’s report more informative.
 This includes questions relating to the officer’s assignment, the residential zip code of the driver stopped and the reason for issuing a citation or warning.
-This data will provide more context for the data collected and be fully available in the 2021 report.
+This data will provide more context for the data collected.

 As we seek to balance the rights of all citizens of our state with the enforcement of the rule of law, and the brave men and women of law enforcement who put their lives on the line every day to protect us, we will continue to improve this report.